 Many eBay sellers face challenges when recording their sales transactions in QuickBooks.
 Various types of transactions come out as a result of selling on eBay, and all of them need to be accurately accounted for.

-According to the statistics, eBay sales in the United States increased by 33% in 2020.
-As sales increased, eBay sellers received more transactions to report.
-The only problem is – bookkeeping still can be the most confusing and time-consuming part of doing business on eBay, and one of the most significant ones.
+As eBay sales increase, sellers receive more transactions to report.
+The only problem is – bookkeeping can still be the most confusing and time-consuming part of doing business on eBay, and one of the most significant ones.

-There’s a popular misconception, that an Excel spreadsheet is the only thing you need to know how your business is going.
+There’s a popular misconception that an Excel spreadsheet is the only thing you need to know how your business is going.
 But if manually recording eBay sales works for you now, it most likely will be a nightmare in the future when your business has grown to hundreds of daily transactions.
-Therefore, the optimization of the e-commerce accounting process is relevant for every eBay seller with more than 1 transaction per day.
+Therefore, optimization of the e-commerce accounting process is relevant for every eBay seller with more than one transaction per day.

-Many eBay sellers start to do the accounting in QuickBooks Online hoping to press one button and forget forever about the horrors of the bookkeeping process.
-But “miracles” happen to those, who know how to use eBay and QuickBooks combination to the fullest.
-This article was created to become your pocket navigator on the road from eBay to QuickBooks.
-Continue reading to learn how to get maximum out of the smart eBay and QuickBooks integration and find out a new level of automation for your online business.
-You’ll find solutions for getting accurate reports on eBay sales, setting up convenient categorization processes, and easy reconciliation.
-Here’s what we’re going learn about:
+Many eBay sellers start to do the accounting in QuickBooks Online, hoping to press one button and forget forever about the horrors of the bookkeeping process.
+But miracles happen to those who know how to use eBay and QuickBooks integration to the fullest.

 Each sale made on eBay should be recorded accurately in your accounting platform.
 Recording eBay sales, you should sync all data related to this transaction (shipping, fees, sales tax, etc.) Each of these components has its own specificities.
 For example, as eBay is famous for the ability to access customers from all over the world, sellers face the challenge of sales tax compliance.
 Let’s talk more about this issue.